FoundersMind/2105470/README.md

 ### Response:
 - The response includes the fetched numbers, the previous and current state of the window, and the average of the current window numbers.

-### Additional Notes:
-- Ensure that the access token is provided for authentication if required.
-- The microservice maintains a window size for storing fetched numbers and calculates the average accordingly.
-- Error handling is implemented to handle exceptions during number retrieval.

 ## Top Products HTTP Microservice